TheCelestial25/FampayTask/README.md

 ```sh
 $ npm run
 ```
+6. Authenticate through the browser when redirected.

 ### Testing
-* You can test the GET response using Postman or your browser.
+* You can test the paginated GET response using Postman or your browser.
 Eg -
 ```sh
 $ localhost:8000/?page=1&limit=5
 ```